 The more we work together to raise awareness for IBS, the greater our ability to impact positive outcomes, such as additional research, increased educational opportunities and improved patient care, for the functional GI community.
 Here are a few tools for you to raise the visibility of IBS in your community.

-- Send our 2014 IBS Awareness Month press release, Online Survey Looks to Help Improve Outcomes for those with IBS; Effective Doctor-Patient Communication is Essential, to your local media outlet or share a link to it on social media.
+- Send our 2015 IBS Awareness Month press release, Online Survey Looks to Help Improve Outcomes for those with IBS; Effective Doctor-Patient Communication is Essential, to your local media outlet or share a link to it on social media.